Bilalh/Tagger/Readme.md

 -------
 Install
 -------
-Build the release version then run the following command on it.
+Build the release version of VGTagger then ran Embed MacRuby on it which does the follows

 	macruby_deploy --compile --embed --verbose --gem nokogiri --gem htmlentities --stdlib open-uri --stdlib fileutils  --stdlib cgi